 Optimizing and tuning queries in Amazon RDS PostgreSQL based on native and external tools

-October 2022: This post was reviewed for accuracy.
+January 2024: This post was reviewed and updated for accuracy.

 PostgreSQL is one of the most popular open-source relational database systems.
 The product of more than 30 years of development work, PostgreSQL has proven to be a highly reliable and robust database that can handle a large number of complicated data workloads.
 PostgreSQL is considered to be the primary open-source database choice when migrating from commercial databases such as Oracle.